Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - Viewport tag included in the head of HTML files to tell the browser how to respond to different resolutions, particularly mobile ones.

 - Media queries used in the CSS file to target larger devices.

+- [Troy](http://troy.labs.daum.net/) was used to view game on a range of devices.

 #### Additional Testing